tolauwae/phd-thesis/src/foundations/foundations.typ

 #proof([Debugger soundness for #reversibledbg])[
   The proof proceeds by induction over the steps taken in the debug session.
 Except for the new backward stepping rules, the cases proceed analogous to the proof for #conventionaldbg.
-  Given the induction hypothesis and @snapshotpreservation, the backward rules _E-BackwardStep0_, _E-BackwardStep1_, and _E-BackwardStep2_ are straightforward to prove.
+  Given the induction hypothesis and @snapshotpreservation, the backward rules _BackwardStep0_, _BackwardStep1_, and _BackwardStep2_ are straightforward to prove.
 ]

-== #intercessiondbg: An intercession debugger for #stlc
+== A counterexample: an intercession debugger for #stlc

 Our debuggers so far have only observed the execution of a program, without interceding in it.
 Even our reversible debugger, does not intercede in the control flow of the program, it only replays a previously observed execution.